UUID Generator for Random UUID v4 & GUIDs

 Assign local IDs to prototypes, demos, and client-side examples.

-Are UUID v4 values guaranteed unique?
+Are UUID v4 values certain to be unique?

 Can I use UUIDs as database primary keys?